Skip to Content

 Planning a Trip?

-• Free breakfast is standard in German hotels and its usually ample and good.
-Don’t settle for a hotel where this isn’t offered.
+• Free breakfast is standard in German hotels.
+It’s usually ample and delicious.
+Don’t settle for a hotel where it isn’t offered.

 4. Deutsches Museum